Hackers blackmail exchange with $5 million of Ethereum fees - report

-- In the last few days, three Ethereum transactions have paid $5.7 million in fees.
+In the last two days, three bizarre Ethereum transactions have spent $5.7 million on fees.
+But a report claims it’s not a bug—an exchange is being blackmailed.

 It’s been an expensive week for users of the Ethereum blockchain.
 In the last two days one user managed to spend $5.2 million in fees to make just two transactions—and one of them was only for $130!
 And now, a third transaction has taken place by another user, albeit for a fee of just $500,000, which seems small in comparison.